wp-plugins/link-to-bible/readme.txt

 = Notes =
 - This plugin uses the webservice of bibleserver.com
 - The links to bibleserver.com are added while saving a post, because the requests to bibleserver.com are limited per day and site.
-For posts created before activating Link-To-Bible and never saved since then, the links to bibleserver.com are added when the post is viewed the first time after the activation of Link-To-Bible.
+For posts created before activating 'Link-To-Bible' and never saved since then, the links to bibleserver.com are added when the post is viewed the first time after the activation of Link-To-Bible.
 - Changing an already linked bible-reference (e.g. "Gen 1,2" -> "Gen 2,1"), saving the post will automatically update the link to bibleserver.com.
-- Choosing a different bible-version in the settings will not change any existing links to bibleserver.com in existing articles.

 = Privacy =
 The following information is transmitted to bibleserver.com to add the links.<ul>